wangyenjen/icpc-nanjing-2018/README.txt

 there is no hard requirement on formats.
 However, if you speak Tex or MathJax, please typeset your numbers/variables/equations in such formats.

+Validator
+---
+Ensure your input conforms to the problem description.
+You should use testlib.h rather than scanf.

+Solution
+---
+Describe your solution with comment.